fly-apps/openresty-basic/readme.md

 # Add the REDIS connection URL as an env variable in NGINX
 RUN echo -e "env FLY_REDIS_CACHE_URL;\n$(cat /usr/local/openresty/nginx/conf/nginx.conf)" > /usr/local/openresty/nginx/conf/nginx.conf

-# Add the configuration files
+# Add the configuration file
 RUN rm /etc/nginx/conf.d/*
 COPY default.conf /etc/nginx/conf.d/default.conf
 ```

-Now that your Dockerfile is ready, you just need to create the `default.conf` file before you can deploy your application to Fly.
+Now that your Dockerfile is ready, you need to create the `default.conf` file before you can deploy your application to Fly.

 ### Setting up the Nginx Configuration
 Before you add rate limiting and Redis to your Nginx configuration, you can start with a simple reverse proxy configuration.